 “Dr Abbott is a Physician and it shows.
 You feel very comfortable in his hands.
 Dr Abbott listens to you and is very honest about the procedure.
 Great Doctor, Great Staff and always a Great Experience” – Pamela K.

 What is “pellet therapy”?

 Pellets are small and cylindrical.
 We use testosterone pellets that are produced in the USA by approved compounding pharmacies.
 Only pharmacies that provide quality assurance are used for our program.
 The pellets are produced from plant sources.
-Pellet therapy is not a new concept, or procedure – it has been used for decades!
+Pellet therapy is not a new concept – it has been used for decades.
 What is new and different is Dr. Abbott’s approach – come in for a free consultation and he will explain what sets him apart from other health care providers.

 How do testosterone pellets work?

 Once the pellets are placed under your skin, they will last 3 months.
 The pellets slowly dissolve, providing excellent levels of testosterone day and night.
 After the pellets are totally dissolved, there is nothing to remove.
 If you benefit from pellet therapy, you will want to repeat the procedure every 3 months.
 If you only have the procedure one time, your body will go back to producing the lower levels of testosterone that were noted before treatment was begun.
 The pellet procedure is done in both Omaha Med Spa locations, by Dr. Abbott.
 This is performed as a sterile office procedure, and includes numbing to keep your procedure comfortable.
 Once the pellets are placed, they start working right away.

 How and Where are the testosterone pellets inserted?